← Back to Hub

 Here's what to do for the next 7 days:

 1. 1Eat normally.
 Don't try to "eat clean" or cut calories.
-We need your real baseline.
+Your AI coach needs your real baseline.

 2. 2Log everything you eat and drink (except water) in your tracking app.